60th Filmfare Awards

-The 60th Filmfare Awards were held to honour the best films of 2014 from the Hindi-language film industry on 31 January 2015 at the Yash Raj Studio in Mumbai.
-The ceremony was hosted by Karan Johar, Alia Bhatt and Kapil Sharma.
+The 60th Filmfare Awards were held to honour the best films of 2014 from the Hindi-language film industry.
+The ceremony was hosted by Karan Johar, Alia Bhatt and Kapil Sharma and took place on 31 January 2015 at the Yash Raj Studio in Mumbai.

 Queen led the ceremony with 13 nominations, followed by Haider and Highway with 9 nominations each.

 Queen won 6 awards, including Best Film, Best Director (for Vikas Bahl) and Best Actress (for Kangana Ranaut), thus becoming the most-awarded film at the ceremony.

 Haider was the runner-up of the ceremony with 5 awards, including Best Actor (for Shahid Kapoor), Best Supporting Actor (for Kay Kay Menon) and Best Supporting Actress (for Tabu).

 Winners and nominees

 The nominations were announced on 19 January 2015.